AqwamCreates/DataPredict/docs/API/Models/RecurrentNeuralNetwork.md

 # [API Reference](../../API.md) - [Models](../Models.md) - RecurrentNeuralNetwork

-NeuralNetwork is a supervised machine learning model that predicts a sequence of positive numbers of discrete values.
+RecurrentNeuralNetwork is a supervised machine learning model that predicts a sequence of positive numbers of discrete values (or tokens).

 ## Stored Model Parameters